kaisavein/playtech-test-assignment/README.md

-# playtech-test-assignment
-Test assignment for Playtech
+# Test assignment for Playtech
+- Used Java 18
+- Definitely not perfect and missing some logic to catch faulty game turns that weren't in the examples
+- Given test files should work